 Will Jerusalem Artichokes Need to Be Replanted for the Following Growing Season?

 If you were more than satisfied with your Jerusalem artichoke crop and want to grow them again for the following year, you don’t need to replant the tubers all over again.
-Instead, be sure to leave a few in the soil during harvesting season.
+Instead, be sure to leave a few in the soil during the harvesting season ranging from late fall to early winter.
 Jerusalem artichokes will grow from tubers or even parts of the tubers remaining in the soil from the previous year.

 If you weren’t happy with this year’s crop, then you need to be extremely thorough with your removal of Jerusalem artichoke tubers.
 If you miss even a half of a tuber, you will have more Jerusalem artichokes next year.